hitblast/nimip/README.md

 ### ... as a CLI application

 After installing the package [(see this section)](#-installation), the binary for nimip should be in your `PATH` variable depending on how you've installed it.
-This means, a new `mcsrvstat` command will be added to your shell environment.
+This means, a new `nimip` command will be added to your shell environment.

 ```bash
 # Add binary to PATH.